In Italy, cheek-pinching is done with affection. It’s an endearing way to let someone younger know they are cute or sweet.

 “Per amore!”
 For love she exclaimed.
 The next bit was a little fuzzier, but I plucked out enough words to understand she too had moved here for love, although only from the south.
 She’d recently bought a home just around the corner.
 How fun, my husband and I had just decided on a place north of here in Bardonecchia.

-Next thing I knew, in walked her love.
-Which became obvious because she began shouting “Amore, lei è Americana!
+The next thing I knew, in walked her love.
+This became obvious because she began shouting “Amore, lei è Americana!
 Americana Amore!”
 She smiled down at me like she’d found a puppy.
 Another giant wave “Amore, lei è Americana!” she shouted a third time.

 Heads were turning.
 My face was now on fire.
-Introvert by nature, I struggle with attention under normal circumstances.
+An introvert by nature, I struggle with attention under normal circumstances.
 Being an immigrant, on my own, pointed out as American in the time of COVID and well Trump, left me a bit uncertain of what to do.
-I ended up somewhere between a nod and half a wave to the people who has been disturbed enough to turn around.

 I glanced up at my new friend.
 Her eyes were twinkling.
 It was then that I noticed her purple mascara.
-She was genuinely excited she had rooted me out.
+She was genuinely excited to see me.
 Introvert or not, I suddenly stopped minding.
 She was being nice to me.
 I had understood her words.
 Appreciated her quirkiness.
 Here was my first conversation with a stranger in Italy.
 I had passed and come out smiling.
 It felt good.

 In the age of COVID it wasn’t the safest exchange with her emphatic breaths and flying spittle.
 Still, here stood a woman fascinated, open and kind.
 A Nonna with no kids to spoil.
 Something else I learned during our brief exchange.
 How could I not warm to her.
 Then it happened.

 She reached out and pinched my cheek with vim and vigor.
 As if she wanted to take a piece of me with her.
 That was that.
-She smiled and walked to her table, surely to have her own wine and sushi with her Amore.
+She smiled and walked to her table, off to have wine and sushi with her Amore.

-In the moment I described above, I was so surprised I had no idea what to do other than smile and accept my very first Italian cheek pinching.
+I simply smiled at the surprise of my very first Italian cheek pinching.
 It was a good one too.
 She’d grabbed hard enough it reminded me of that scene in The Princess Bride where Peter Falk pinches Fred Savage.

-As an American living in Italy, the touch barrier is broken far more than I’m accustomed to.
-Perhaps in time, I too might grow used to, or even grow to hate aggressive cheek pinching.
-Right now though, I’m staring my 45th birthday down and I’ll take it.
+Italians break the touch barrier with strangers for more than Americans.
+Perhaps in time, I too might grow used to, or even grow to hate aggressive cheek-pinching.
+Right now though, I’m looking at my 45th birthday so I’ll take it.
 Leopard print, purple mascara, and all.